1. Ecuador Is Cheap To Travel

 5. You Can Climb Cotopaxi Volcano and Reach 5000m Above Sea Level

 As you can expect, the Andes make it hard to avoid climbing mountains when you’re in South America.
 Activities involving the longest mountain range in the world are likely to feature heavily throughout your trip.

-You might never have climbed a mountain before visiting the continent, we certainly hadn’t, but we quickly became addicted to single and multi-day hikes whilst in Ecuador.
+You might never have climbed a mountain before visiting the continent, we certainly hadn’t, but we quickly became addicted to single-day hikes whilst in Ecuador.

 Cotopaxi Volcano reaches a height of 5000m, and you can easily climb up to its refuge to see the glacier at 4800m.
 Guided tours will drive you up to 4500m and all you need to do is hike the final 300m to reach the edge of the glacier.